Whooping Cough & the Pertussis Vaccine

 How many people get pertussis each year?

 In the early 1940s, before the vaccine was available, about 200,000 people in the United States got pertussis each year.
 As you might imagine, after people started getting vaccinated, fewer people got sick.
-Since then, however, the number of teenagers and adults getting pertussis has increased.
-This is most likely because the vaccine from childhood wears off over time.
+However, teenagers and adults can get pertussis, most likely because the vaccine from childhood wears off over time.
+In 2013, more than 24,000 cases of pertussis were reported nationwide.

 How can I protect myself from getting pertussis?